MAL-Dubs/MAL-Dubs/README.md

 [Click here to install](https://raw.githubusercontent.com/MAL-Dubs/MAL-Dubs/master/mal-dubs.user.js)

-## Donate to keep this updated with the latest dubbed anime.
+## Support this project

+I personally add each title whenever a new dub is announced.
+Your support will help me to keep you up to date!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y21HXGO)